-Made from medical grade materials.
-Garners praise for its customized fit and affordable price that is a fraction of the cost of other professionally-fitted guards from competitors and dentists.
+Made from medical-grade materials.
+Garners praise for its customized fit and affordable price which is a fraction of the cost of other professionally fitted guards.
 Mid-level firmness that isn't too hard or too soft.
 Comes with unlimited, free adjustments.

 Doesn't come with clear instructions for taking an impression.
-Only available in one firmness/thickness level.
+Only available in 1 firmness/thickness level.

 If you clench or grind your teeth without thinking about it, you may have a condition called bruxism.
-Sometimes, bruxism requires no treatment.
-But often, bruxism can have unfavorable consequences, like ruining that multi-thousand dollar dental work you just had done.
-Luckily, the treatment is pretty simple: get something between your teeth so you don't damage them.
-That something is a teeth grinding guard.
+Sometimes, this condition is so mild that you don't need to do anything about it, but often, it can have unfavorable consequences, like ruining that intricate dental work you just had done.
+Luckily, the answer is pretty simple: get a teeth grinding guard between your teeth so you don't damage them.

-Some teeth grinding guards are available over the counter.
-Others require a visit to the dentist and are so expensive that you probably wouldn't want to consider getting one without a great dental plan.
-In this article, you'll learn about bruxism, the complications, and your options for teeth grinding guards.
-By the time you finish reading, you'll be able to make an informed choice.
+While some teeth grinding guards are available over the counter, others require a visit to the dentist and are so expensive that you probably wouldn't want to consider getting one without a great dental plan.

 Since you are asleep when you are grinding away those chompers, you might not realize you are doing anything wrong until it's time to get new teeth.
 Since no one wants that to happen, here are a few warning signs that you might be grinding your teeth at night.